-For instance, you go to lunch with some girlfriends, at a restaurant.
-You’re surrounded by several different smells from the food that is cooking in the back, and those smells linger on your skin.
+For instance, you go to lunch with some girlfriends at a restaurant.
+You’re surrounded by several smells from the food that is cooking in the back, and those smells linger on your skin.

-When you get home, your pooch starts licking you and won’t stop because your skin tastes yummy to them.
-It’s also one of the reasons dogs will sniff you after you’ve been outside all day, they can smell all kinds of smells on you.
+When you get home, your pooch licks you and won’t stop because your skin tastes yummy to them.
+It’s also one of the reasons dogs will sniff you after you’ve been outside all day.
+They can smell all kinds of smells on you.

 Unlike humans, dogs can’t examine things with their paws.
 Therefore, they use their tongs to explore.
 According to Psychology Today, Canines have millions of sensory cells on their tongues, which is why they have much better taste buds than humans.

 Some dogs will engage in excessive licking behavior when they are roughly playing with people.
 If you engage in rough playing with your Pug, they will most likely substitute their tongue instead of their teeth, so they don’t accidentally bite you.